Alfred Newman: Legacy

-During his career, Newman was regarded as one of the most important, most influential and most respected figures in the history of film music.
-He received an unprecedented 45 Oscar nominations, and his 9 Academy Awards are more than any other musical director or composer had received.
+In the fourth edition of the All Music Guide, writer Bruce Eder described Newman as "the most influential and respected composer and music director" of his time.
+He received 45 Oscar nominations, and his 9 Academy Awards were more than any other musical director or composer had received.

 His nine Academy Awards are the most received by any musician: Alexander's Ragtime Band (1938), Tin Pan Alley (1940), The Song of Bernadette (1943), Mother Wore Tights (1947), With a Song in My Heart (1952), Call Me Madam (1953), Love Is a Many-Splendored Thing (1955), The King and I (1956) and Camelot (1967).
 Song of Bernadette and Love Is a Many-Splendored Thing are original scores, the latter with extensive use of a theme song by Sammy Fain.
 The other films are musical adaptations, a field in which Newman reigned supreme.

 He composed the familiar fanfare which accompanies the studio logo at the beginning of 20th Century's productions, and still introduces 20th Century pictures today.
 A segment of Newman's score for David O. Selznick's The Prisoner of Zenda (1937) became the standard music which accompanied the Selznick International Pictures logo when introducing its films.
-At the University of Southern California, the 280-seat Allan Hancock Auditorium was renovated and re-dedicated as the Alfred Newman Recital Hall in 1999.
+Newman's collections of orchestral scores and sets of parts is now in the library of the University of Southern California's USC School of Cinematic Arts.
+For USC, their 280-seat Allan Hancock Auditorium was renovated and re-dedicated as the Alfred Newman Recital Hall in 1999.

 Newman was one of those rare Hollywood souls who generously nurtured the talents and careers of many other men who became legends in the field of film composition—including Bernard Herrmann, David Raksin and John Williams.